salmanhaider12/Ai-clip-tagger-Lumin/README.md

-# AI Clip Tagger for Lumin 🎮
+🎮 SmartClip AI Tagger – Lumin Prototype

-This is a prototype built as part of the Lumin.
-It demonstrates an AI-powered system that automatically tags frames from gaming clips using OpenAI’s CLIP model.
+This is a prototype for Lumin demonstrating how AI can automatically tag key frames from gameplay clips using OpenAI’s CLIP model.

-##  Features
+Features

-- Upload a gaming image frame
+Upload real gameplay clip frames (screenshots from Lumin)

+Automatically selects most important frame using scene-difference detection

-- Zero-shot tagging with CLIP model
+Zero-shot tagging with CLIP model

-- Custom tags: `clutch`, `headshot`, `fail`, `comedy`, `highlight`
+Custom tags: clutch, headshot, fail, comedy, highlight

-- Output: most relevant tag + confidence scores
+Output: most relevant tags + confidence scores

-## Technologies
+Technologies

-- Python (Google Colab)
+Python (Google Colab / Streamlit)

-- OpenAI CLIP (`ViT-B/32`)
+OpenAI CLIP (ViT-B/32)

-- PyTorch
+PyTorch

-- PIL
+PIL

-- matplotlib
+OpenCV

+Matplotlib

-## How It Works
+ How It Works

-1. Upload a game frame (screenshot)
-2. CLIP model embeds the image + text labels
-3. Similarity is computed to pick the best matching tag
-4. Output shows top tag with probability scores
+Upload multiple frames from a gameplay clip (e.g. extracted from a video).

+The model automatically selects the most dynamic or high-change frame using frame difference detection.

+CLIP generates visual embeddings and compares them to your tag labels.

+Outputs the most relevant tag + score.

+🧩 How We Select the Right Frame:
+In large video clips (millions of frames), it’s inefficient to tag every frame.
+Instead, we apply a two-stage filtering process:

+Down-sampling: Extract 1 frame per second or based on scene boundary detection.

+Key Frame Selection: From the sample, we use frame-to-frame difference or motion peaks to choose the most meaningful frame (high action or scene shift).

+This approach ensures we always tag the most contextually relevant moment, not just a random still.